Vzard/ML-Azure-Capstone/starter_file/README.md

 The aim of the exercise is to create two sets of deliverables a) AutoML implementation  and b) Hyperdrive implementation of stroke prediction.
 Though term is "prediction", this is a classification problem.
-This answers the basic question - given the characteristic of the person is this person likely to have stroke.
+This answers the basic question - given the characteristic of the person is this person likely to have had a stroke.
 The features and labels are stated below.

 *TODO:* Write a short introduction to your project.